PCRE2Project/pcre2/doc/html/README.txt

   --enable-rebuild-chartables

-  a program called dftables is compiled and run in the default C locale when you obey "make".
+  a program called pcre2_dftables is compiled and run in the default C locale when you obey "make".
 It builds a source file called pcre2_chartables.c.
 If you do not specify this option, pcre2_chartables.c is created as a copy of pcre2_chartables.c.dist.
 See "Character tables" below for further information.